mhoehle/hoehleatsu.github.io/_posts/2016-10-17-quantileCI.md

 ## Introduction

 Statistics 101 teaches that for a distribution, possibly contaminated with outliers, a robust measure of the central tendency is the median.
-Not knowing this fact can even make your analysis worthy to report in a [(German) newspaper](http://www.sueddeutsche.de/wirtschaft/heilbronn-dieser-mann-ist-so-reich-dass-statistiken-seines-wohnorts-wertlos-sind-1.2705044).
+Not knowing this fact can make your analysis worthy to report in a [(German) newspaper](http://www.sueddeutsche.de/wirtschaft/heilbronn-dieser-mann-ist-so-reich-dass-statistiken-seines-wohnorts-wertlos-sind-1.2705044).

-Higher quantiles of a distribution also have a long history as threshold for when to declare an observation to be an outlier.
-For example, growth curves for children illustrate how the quantiles of, e.g., [the BMI distribution develops by age](http://www.cdc.gov/growthcharts/data/set1clinical/cj41l024.pdf). **Obesity** is then for children defined as exceedance of the [97.7% quantile](http://www.who.int/growthref/bmifa_girls_z_5_19_labels.pdf?ua=1) of the distribution at a particular age.
+Higher quantiles of a distribution also have a long history as threshold for when to declare an observation an outlier.
+For example, growth curves for children illustrate how the quantiles of, e.g., [the BMI distribution develop by age](http://www.cdc.gov/growthcharts/data/set1clinical/cj41l024.pdf). **Obesity** is then for children defined as exceedance of the [97.7% quantile](http://www.who.int/growthref/bmifa_girls_z_5_19_labels.pdf?ua=1) of the distribution at a particular age.
 Quantile regression is a non-parametric method to compute such curves and the statistical community has been quite busy lately investigating new ways to compute such quantile regressions models.

-The focus of this blog post is nevertheless the simplest setting: Given an iid. sample $\bm{x}$ of size $n$ from a univariate and absolutely continuous distribution $F$, how does one compute an estimate for the $p$-Quantile of $F$ together with a corresponding confidence interval for it?
+The focus of this blog post is nevertheless the simplest setting:
+Given an iid. sample $\bm{x}$ of size $n$ from a univariate and absolutely continuous distribution $F$, how does one compute an estimate for the $p$-Quantile of $F$ together with a corresponding two-sided $(1-\alpha)\cdot 100\%$ confidence interval for it?

 ### The Point Estimate